cjacker/opensource-toolchain-8051/README.md

 Today there are hundreds of companies (Such as Silicon Labs, Maxim, STC, Nuvoton, WCH, etc.) which still manufactures this old school legendary MCU. some of them have even added more features like ADCs, communication peripherals like SPI and I2C, etc that were not originally incepted or integrated.

-# Hardware requirements
+# Hardware prerequist

 Before starting 8051 development, you need:

-* A development board with 8051 MCU, (here I prefer STC51)
+* 8051 development board
-  * the earliest model such as STC89C52 or the latest model such as STC8H8K64U if you have no idea which one to choose.
+  + Here I suggest STC 8051 series and prefer the earlest model STC89C52, it's fully compatible with original intel 8051 and no additional hardwares/adapters required.

-* A USB UART adapter if there is no one on board.
+* USB to TTL adapter if there is no one integrated on dev board.
-  * it's used for programming the MCU. a lot of development board already have one integrated on board, usually the CH34x chip.
+  + Here I suggest CH340. it's used for programming the MCU.

 **NOTE**:

-* for C8051Fx from Silicon Labs, you need U-ECx ICE adapter(with jtag and c2 protocol support) to program and debug.
+* for C8051F series from Silicon Labs, you need U-EC ICE adapter(with jtag and c2 protocol support) to program and debug.
-* for N76E from Nuvoton, you need Nu Link adatper (or Nu Link Me from the official EVB) to program.
+* for N76E from Nuvoton, you need Nu Link adatper (or Nu Link Me from the official EVB) to program (lack of opensource debugging support now).

 # Toolchain overview

 * Compiler: SDCC for C, naken_asm/as31 for ASM
+* SDK: Headers for each MCU.
 * Debugger: varirous way, different for each manufactor.
-* SDK: Headers for each MCU.
 * Programming tool: various, different for each manufactor.
-*

 # Compiler

 If you prefer using **8051 assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) or [as31](http://wiki.erazor-zone.de/wiki:projects:linux:as31) can be used.

-There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.

-I do not want to compare SDCC and C51 here, there are not much difference between them.
-I wrote a brief note about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md).
+There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.There are not much differences between them.
+I wrote a brief note here about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md).

-Most linux dist already ship SDCC in their repositories, you can the pkg management tools to install it.
+Most linux dist already ship SDCC in their repositories, you can use the pkg management tools to install it.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple:

 ```
 ./configure --prefix=<where you want to install SDCC>